 The badge of membership is a reminder to you, the buyer, that a company must follow professional standards, and act with honesty, integrity and transparency.

 As a Member of the AIPP, we have voluntarily committed ourselves to industry regulation.
 To verify our membership, to read the Code of Conduct, or to find out more about the AIPP, visit www.aipp.org.uk.

 How safe is my money?

 Firstly, Escape to the Sun does not hold your property investment monies at any stage of the process.

 In terms of transferring money to buy an overseas property, the usual process will be to transfer the cash from your bank to your legal representative where the monies are generally held in an escrow account.
 On completion, your lawyer will transfer your money to the buyer’s legal representative who will then pass this onto the seller in return for the property deeds.

-Deposits will be usually held in escrow accounts held by a legal official (usually a Notary) until you are ready to complete.
+Deposits will be usually held in escrow accounts held by a legal official, usually your solicitor, until you are ready to complete.